Daniel-Krueger/daniel-krueger.github.io/_posts/2023-07-31-simplification-of-missing-comment.md

 # Explanations

 ## Regions
-Visual Studio code has been used to create the JavaScript files.
-If you have it to you can make use of the defined #regions, which will improve the reading a little.
+Visual Studio Code has been used to create the JavaScript files.
+If you have it, you can make use of the defined #regions, which will improve the reading a little.
 ```javascript
 //#region Labels in different languages
 // The label of the error message in the languages.